 But it isn't just Ken Stabler's personal stats, and how they stack up against other Hall of Famers who were his contempories.
 It's who Stabler played and won against.

 During one six-year period, Ken Stabler and the Raiders played the Pittsburgh Steelers in three AFC Championship Games, with either the Raiders or the Steelers playing in the title game the other three years.
 The Steelers won three Super Bowls, the Raiders won one.
 During this period the Raiders and Steelers played ten times, with each team winning five games.

-The Oakland-Pittsburgh rivalry featured 14 Hall of Fame players (seven on each team), a Hall of Fame coach, and two Hall of Fame owners.
+The Oakland-Pittsburgh rivalry featured 14 Hall of Fame players (seven on each team [8 now with Ray Guy]), a Hall of Fame coach, and two Hall of Fame owners.
 Stabler was not only in the middle of all of this, but he helped make the magic of the games happen by making everyone who played kick it up a notch.
 But the Raiders under Stabler didn't just win a few games.
 During this stretch the Raiders had the best winning percentage in the NFL (.798), with the Miami Dolphins (.750) and the Pittsburgh Steelers (.744) falling right behind the Raiders.

 It wasn't just the personal statistics and team winning percentage that tells us Stabler should be in the Hall of Fame.
 Perhaps Stabler's greatest claim to fame were the number of NFL "greatest games" and "greatest teams" Stabler played and won.
 While Raider fans suffered through the "Immaculate Reception" game (which I watched with great frustration), people forget that it was Stabler who ripped off a 30 yard TD run that set up the last minute heroics of Franco Harris.